bhf/tensorflow-scikit-workflows/README.md

 ## Project Structure

 `core`
-Core classes related to all models, representations of model performance and comparison utils.
+Core classes and abstractions related to all models, representations of model performance and comparison utils.

 `sklearnworkflows`
 Machine learning pipelines implemented using Sklearn.
-Depends on `core`.

 `tensorflowworkflows`
 Machine learning pipelines implemented using Tensorflow.
-Depends on `core`.

-`api` A simple FastAPI interface.
+`api` A simple FastAPI interface that exposes some API endpoints to demonstrate executing the workflows via REST.

+`notebooks`
+Examples of using the workflows from Jupyter notebook.

+`commandline`
+Example of running workflows from command line.